Prefer listening?

-These 3 simple strategies allow you to bypass the LinkedIn connection restrictions and reach enough prospects to achieve your targets.
+These 3 strategies let you bypass LinkedIn's connection restrictions and reach enough prospects to hit your targets.

 What is the LinkedIn connection limit?